Moments (talk show)

-Moments (stylized MOMents) is a Filipino celebrity talk show hosted by Gladys Reyes and aired on Net 25.
-It is a show for mothers and kids that feature the different bonding moments, child-rearing styles and the many facets of motherhood.
-It airs Saturday mornings with replays on weekday mornings and Sundays.
+Moments (stylized MOMents) was a Philippine television celebrity talk show hosted by Gladys Reyes, produced in cooperation with her company GPRSommereux, Inc., and aired on Net 25.
+It was a show for mothers and kids that featured various bonding moments, child-rearing styles, and the many facets of motherhood.
+The show aired from November 10, 2007, to December 21, 2024..